raiden-network/raiden/docs/Get-Started-With-API-Walkthough.rst

 Which will return a list of events.
 All we then need to do is to filter for incoming transfers.

-Please note that one of the most powerful features of Raiden is that we can send transfers to anyone connected to the network as long as there is a path with enough capacity, and not just to the nodes that we are directly connected to.
+Please note that one of the most powerful features of Raiden is that we can send transfers to anyone connected to the network as long as there is a path to them with enough capacity, and not just to the nodes that we are directly connected to.

 .. _close: